Skip to content

 Odin uses OpenRouter to access AI models.
 OpenRouter is a single API that gives you access to hundreds of models from different providers (Anthropic, Google, Meta, Mistral, and many more) under one key and one bill.

-1. Go to openrouter.ai and create a free account.
+1. Go to openrouter.ai and create an account.

 Step 2 — Enter the key in Odin